coder-lg/coder-lg-blog-codedoc/README.md

 ### GitHub

 Of course GitHub also plays a crucial role.
 In addition to hosting the comments in select issues, all the content is committed into this repo.
-The website is redeployed shortly after `master` is updated.
+The website is redeployed shortly after I activate my non-commited batch file that has a curl command to send a request.
+Useful for `suspense`

 # Improvements?

 Is there some improvement that you would like to see in my blog?
-You can tell me about it by [creating an issue](https://github.com/TysonMN/tyson-williams-blog/issues/new) or you can make the improvement yourself and then send me a [pull request](https://github.com/TysonMN/tyson-williams-blog/compare).
+You can tell me about it by [creating an issue](https://github.com/coder-lg/coder-lg-blog-codedoc/issues/new) or you can make the improvement yourself and then send me a [pull request](https://github.com/coder-lg-blog-codedoc/compare).